Montana Labor Laws Guide

 Some of the types of events that could qualify an employee or their dependents for continued health insurance include the following:

-The federal COBRA applies to businesses with 20 or more employees.
-Montana is one of the few US states that does not have the so-called mini-COBRA laws, which would offer protection for small business employees (i.e. those working in companies with fewer than 20 employees).
+The federal COBRA law applies to businesses with 20 or more employees.
+Montana is one of the few US states that doesn’t have the so-called mini-COBRA law, which would offer protection for small business employees (i.e., those working in companies with fewer than 20 employees).

 Occupational safety in Montana

-Montana does not have an Occupational Safety and Health Administration (OSHA) - approved state plan for occupational safety, so it's subject to the provisions in the federal OSH Act.
+Montana doesn’t have an Occupational Safety and Health Administration (OSHA)-approved state plan for occupational safety, so it's subject to the provisions in the federal OSH Act.

-This state agency conducts workplace safety inspections, to make sure all of its standards are being complied with.
+This state agency conducts workplace safety inspections to ensure all of its standards are complied with.

 Miscellaneous Montana labor laws

-In the end, we will take a look at some of the miscellaneous Montana labor laws, which do not fit into the previously mentioned categories.
+Now, we’ll look at some miscellaneous Montana labor laws that don’t fit into the previously mentioned categories.
 These include the following:

 Whistleblower protection laws